iesahin/xvc/book/src/how-to/create-a-data-pipeline.md

 ```

-It's not readable but you can feed the output to `dot` command to create an SVG file.
+It's not the most readable graph description but you can feed the output to `dot` command to create an SVG file.

 ```console
 $ zsh -cl 'xvc pipeline dag | dot -Tsvg > pipeline.svg'